-Drug Identification – Stimulants is an interactive course in a series of Drug Identification training modules.
-The other courses in this series are Depressants, Antidepressants, and Inhalants and The Opioid Crisis in America.
+Drug Identification and Recognition: Stimulants is an interactive course in a series of Drug Identification training modules.
+The other courses in this series are Depressants, Antidepressants, and Inhalants, The Opioid Crisis in America, Hallucinogens, and Dissociative Anesthetics.
 This course explores and identifies the various types of commonly used stimulants such as pharmaceutical stimulants, cocaine, methamphetamine, and natural stimulants.
 Participants will learn how to employ the appropriate actions and safety measures when responding to stimulant-related law enforcement requests.

 COURSE RUN TIME: 1 HOUR

 As reported by the US Surgeon General in 2015, 1.7 million Americans aged 12 or older reported using methamphetamine in the past year, 5.3 million Americans reported misusing prescription stimulants such as Adderall or Ritalin, and 36 million Americans reported using Cocaine/Crack.
 Studies have shown that addictive substances cause the release of dopamine, resulting in feelings of pleasure.
 This is especially true of stimulants, both psychotherapeutic drugs and illicit drugs.
 “These “rewarding effects” positively reinforce their use and increase the likelihood of repeated use” and ultimately addiction.
 This course will identify various types of commonly abused stimulants; examine effects of stimulants on the body; review signs of methamphetamine production and conversion; and discuss appropriate actions and safety measures to employ when responding to stimulant-related law enforcement requests.